Early Psychosis Programs - Our Clinical Team

 Bonnie Hotz oversees the delivery of family support services and acts as a mentor to the clinic's family partner staff.
 Hotz previously served as a SacEDAPT family partner after her family received services through the EDAPT clinic.
 This dual perspective of having lived experience as well as being a coordinated specialty care provider not only informs Hotz's work in her current role at the clinic but also led to a commitment to mental health advocacy in support of families and their loved ones.

-Mallory Kidwell is a clinical psychologist who provides services through both through the UC Davis Trauma and Adolescent Mental Illness (TAMI) project as well as the UC Davis SacEDAPT clinic.
+Mallory Kidwell is a clinical psychologist who provides services through both the UC Davis Trauma and Adolescent Mental Illness (TAMI) Services Project and the UC Davis SacEDAPT clinic.
 Kidwell received her doctorate in clinical psychology from the University of Utah after completing her predoctoral internship at the UC Davis CAARE Diagnostic and Treatment Center.
-She then completed her postdoctoral fellowship through the TAMI project, where she provided evidence-based assessment and treatment services to system-involved youth and young adults experiencing co-occurring trauma and psychosis symptoms.
-Now, Kidwell continues to take interest in providing trauma-integrated early psychosis services through the TAMI Project while also offering additional evidence-based assessments and interventions to individuals with psychosis spectrum disorders at SacEDAPT.
-Dr. Kidwell is also foundational trained in Dialectical Behavior Therapy (DBT) and co-leads a DBT group within SacEDAPT.
+She then completed her postdoctoral fellowship through the UC Davis TAMI Services Project, where she provided evidence-based assessment and treatment services to system-involved youth and young adults experiencing co-occurring trauma and psychosis symptoms.
+Now, Kidwell continues to take interest in providing trauma-integrated early psychosis services through the TAMI Project while also offering additional evidence-based assessments and interventions to individuals with psychosis spectrum disorders at the SacEDAPT clinic.
+Kidwell is also dedicated to offering group treatment services as part of the coordinated specialty care model; Kidwell is foundational trained in dialectical behavior therapy (DBT) and co-leads a DBT skills group for individuals navigating severe mental illness as well as a group to foster support and connection among the LGBTQIA+ community within the SacEDAPT/EDAPT clinics.

 Kathleen Marshall is an associate physician at UC Davis Health and the resident site director of the UC Davis Early Psychosis Programs.
 She is the medical director of the county operated-Adult Psychiatric Support Services Clinic and works with transitional aged youth at CAPS, the child county clinic.
 Through these county connections, she has set up various linkage programs that have allowed for better continuity of care across county mental health providers.
 Marshall completed her medical training at Penn State University and her residency in general psychiatry at UC Davis.
 She has extensive expertise in the fields of serious mental illness, community mental health and psychosis.